psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 # Triggering the Second Controversy, 1895

+At the start of 1895, Sidney Addy published [*Household Tales*](https://archive.org/details/householdtaleswi00addyuoft/page/n161/mode/2up?q=funeral), a collection of tales *"with other traditional remains, collected in The Counties of York, Lincoln, Derby, and Nottingham".

+(HHTLA)=
+In a chapter on *Traditional Remains*, at p123-5, he notes:

+> TRADITIONAL REMAINS
+>
+> ...
+>
+> At Eckington, in the same county [Derbyshire], when a corpse was laid out food was placed upon a table within reach of the body.
+This practice was invariably adhered to.
+>
+> ...
+>
+> At a funeral in Derbyshire wine is first offered to the bearers who carry the corpse.
+This custom is strictly maintained, the guests not receiving any wine until the funeral party has returned from church.
+>
+> ...
+>
+> When a dying man has "something on his mind" he cannot die until he has divulged it.
+>
+> ...

+Of particular interest to us, perhaps, is the observatio that:

+> When you drink wine at a funeral every drop that you drink is a sin which the deceased has committed.
+You thereby take away the dead man's sins and bear them yourself.

+Funeral cakes, and alms, are also described:

+> At all funerals in Eyam cakes were given to the mourners, and each mourner carried his cake to church wrapped up in a handkerchief.
+The cakes were always three-cornered or triangular, and were usually spiced with currants.
+The mourners also partook of spiced ale, which was known as "burnt drink".
+It was a dark-looking liquid, with a strongly aromatic smell, and consisted of ale spiced with cloves, nutmeg, ginger and mace.
+It was drunk out of a large tankard, which was handed round to the mourners at the door of the house, when the funeral procession was about to start for the church.
+At the same time the three-cornered cakes were handed round to the mourners in a large round willow basket.
+The same tankard and basket were used at all funerals.
+The mourners walked before the corpse, and sang all the way to church.
+>
+> At the funeral of one Lydia Brushfield every child in the village received a twopenny-piece and a cake.

+But no mention of a sin-eater role borne by a single unfortunate individual is made.

+## The Founding of the British Association for the Advancement of Science, 1831-2

 *"On the morning of September the 27th, 1831, the Theatre of the Yorkshire Museum was filled by an assemblage of more than three hundred persons, `[The number of Tickets issued, was three hundred and fifty-three.]` including many distinguished members of learned and scientific bodies in different parts of the united kingdoms, who were collected together in consequence of a general invitation to the friends of science, which had been issued by the Yorkshire Philosophical Society."* [`First report, Brit.
 Assoc.
 Adv.
 Sci., 1832`](https://archive.org/details/b28040144/page/n19/mode/2up)

-## The Founding of the British Association for the Advancement of Science, York, 1832

 Following an opening address by Viscount Milton, the President of the Society, *"the Rev. William Vernon Harcourt, Vice-President of the Yorkshire Philosophical Society, and Chairman of the Committee of Management, then addressed the Meeting"*: